ansys/ansys-sphinx-theme/doc/source/usage.rst

 Adding Breadcrumbs
 ~~~~~~~~~~~~~~~~~~
-The PyAnsys Sphinx theme supports the display of breadcrumbs on
+The Ansys Sphinx theme supports the display of breadcrumbs on
 the body of documentation pages to make navigation easier.
 These
 breadcrumbs are disabled by default.
 To add
 breadcrumbs to the pages of your documentation, in the ``conf.py``